nesseratious/AR-Navigation/README.md

 - SegmentScale: Float - Stores the all axes scale multiplier of the segment's mesh.
 The default value is (1.0, 1.0, 1.0).

 - SegmentMapMaterial: Material - A supplementary material that is used to show the target's floor plan.
 This is only need to simplify the vertex and room arrangement on the segment.
-The metarial is obly shown in the editor and is hidden in the game.
+The metarial is only shown in the editor and is hidden in the game.
 The default value is null.

+- SegmentMapScale: Float - Stores a X,Y scale of the SegmentMapMaterial.
+Use this to adjust the floor plan to match its real world scale.
+The default value is 200.0.

 # DEBUG MODE